The Get A-Head Charitable Trust

 Overview

-The Get A-Head Charitable Trust was founded in 1994 by John Watkinson, Adrian Drake-Lee, Roy Castle, Hilary Jones, and Warwickshire Cricketers to support those suffering from head and neck diseases, particularly cancer.
+The Get A-Head Charitable Trust was founded in 1994 by John Watkinson, Adrian Drake-Lee, Roy Castle, Hilary Jones, and Warwickshire Cricket Club players to support those suffering from head and neck diseases, particularly cancer.
+The charity was registered in 2007.
 Over its 30-year history, the charity has raised more than £10 million.
-With an annual expenditure of £379,949 (FY 2024), Get A-Head operates through grant-making to fund life-changing equipment not available on the NHS, research into causes and treatments of head and neck conditions, continuing education for healthcare professionals, and complementary therapies for patients.
-The charity focuses exclusively on conditions affecting the head and neck, with a strategic approach that emphasizes filling gaps in NHS provision and advancing medical understanding through research partnerships with universities and NHS trusts.
+Get A-Head operates through grant-making to fund life-changing equipment not available on the NHS, research into causes and treatments of head and neck conditions, continuing education for healthcare professionals, and complementary therapies for patients.
+The charity focuses exclusively on conditions affecting the head and neck, with a strategic approach that emphasises filling gaps in NHS provision and advancing medical understanding through research partnerships with universities and NHS trusts.

 Funding Priorities

-Research Grants: Variable amounts (recent examples: £24,089 for genetic sequencing research)
+Research Grants: Variable amounts (recent example: £24,089 for genetic sequencing research)

 - Applications accepted year-round